varennes/varennes.github.io/_posts/2015-5-20-cpmprelim.md

 Here are updated results with tracking of the whole group of cells center of mass properly implemented.

-As before, $\alpha = 0.5$ and $\beta = 1$ and a relaxed area of 4 pixels.
+As before, $$\alpha = 0.5$$ and $$\beta = 1$$ and a relaxed area of 4 pixels.

-The results shown will be for the case of $\alpha = 0.5$ and $\beta = 1$ and a relaxed area of 4 pixels.
+The results shown will be for the case of $$\alpha = 0.5$$ and $$\beta = 1$$ and a relaxed area of 4 pixels.
 Below are the results for the MSD for groups of various number of cells.

 <img src="https://c4.staticflickr.com/8/7757/18235266368_023aabb6f2_o.png" width="560" height="420" alt="small_mlt_com_msd_1">

-We can get a better for what is going on if we plot the fits for each respective data set.
+We can get a better idea for what is going on if we plot the fits for each respective data set.

 <img src="https://c4.staticflickr.com/8/7785/18424778721_da1fdf6e9b_o.png" width="560" height="420" alt="small_mlt_com_msd_2">

-Notice that the groups move slower of the number of cells in a group increases.
+Notice that the groups move slower as the number of cells in a group increases.
 The relationship between MSD and time remains linear as the number of cells varies.

 Lets see what happens to the diffusion coefficient as the group size changes.